Dhimant/PHP-Image-Optimization/README.md

 * For png optimization you have 2 options.

-  1. optipng ( You would need to install this if you do not have it already installed on your server.)
+  1. optipng ( You may need to install optipng on server if it is not installed on your server.)
   2. pngout ( pngout binary is included along with the script.
 You can download latest version for linux from [here.](http://www.jonof.id.au/kenutils )) Don't forget to chmod +x pngout

 **optimize_img_resmush.php**